DBssoft/subbot/README.md

 # Subbot
-Subbot is an open source discord bot that I add anything I can make too.
+Subbot is just a next random all in one open source bot.

 ( This bot does not have a public copy to it so you need to fork it to test it out )